The entire series is one big Affectionate Parody, so expect a lot of entries on this page.Running Gags

 A few that are repeated on Episodes 1 and 9:

-In episode 1, Rin grumbles about how ridiculous reducing the Holy Grail War into a game show is, and how she's going to manipulate and cheat her way to victory.
+Rin grumbles about how ridiculous reducing the Holy Grail War into a game show is, and how she's going to manipulate and cheat her way to victory.
 What does she do when the camera pans in on her?
 Cute mode!

-Repeated on the 9th episode, only reversed: Cute mode first, then manipulative and cheating mode.
+Reversed in episode 9: Cute mode first, then manipulative and cheating mode.